VISIT OUR ART STORE ▶

 Compare Paint Lifting on Gum Arabic vs. Bare Paper

-After painting, I try lifting again.
+After painting, they try lifting again.

 • On untreated paper: lifting is tough